 Diaper rash can be caused by candida too.
 As you might imagine skin candidiasis tends to appear on the body where there are skin folds or where moisture is held close to the skin by clothing.

 The best probiotic strains for candida overgrowth are going to be similar to those for oral thrush and yeast infections.
 But keep in mind, that little clinical research has been conducted to see whether probiotics help with these types of skin infections.

 What causes candida infections?

 Beneficial bacteria that live in your gastrointestinal system and skin help prevent candida.
 Additionally, a healthy immune system keeps candida growth in check.

-Alternatively, when you have an imbalance in your diet, eat a lot of processed foods, such as bread, pasta, refined grains, and snacks, you set yourself up for higher risk of candida infection.
+Alternatively, when you have an imbalance in your diet, and eat a lot of processed foods, such as bread, pasta, refined grains, and snacks, you set yourself up for a higher risk of candida infection.

 A big culprit in the diet is having a lot of sugar, which can make yeast like candida start taking over.

 The use of antibiotics can cause candida infections too because it kills off both good and bacteria in the body that fight candida overgrowth.